zenobi-us/zenobi-us/content/posts/2024-02-03-tech-used-here.md

 - 👍 following a routing architecture where your `pages/*` determines the url patterns. makes understanding the routes easy.
 - 👍 Seems to have a fast development experience.
 - 👍 Supports TypeScript and React (or any other component framework you could want)
-- 👎 no routing structure typesafety, so dead links are a problem. (lates [Next.js has typesafe routes](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links))
+- 👎 no routing structure type safety, so dead links are a problem. (lates [Next.js has type safe routes](https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links))
 - 🤔 To get most of the benefits of Astro, you'll end up writing fat page routes in `.astro` files so you can make use of [Astro Islands](https://docs.astro.build/en/concepts/islands/).

 ## Component Rendering